 ALL IN BOTTLES.
-BEG leave to call the attention of the citizens of the States to the above Wines and Liquors, imported by UDOLPHO WOLFE, of New York, whose name s familiar in every part of this country for the puri ty of hiscelebrated SCHIEDAN SCHNAPTS.
-Mr. Wolfe in his letter to me, speaking of the purity of his Wines and Liquors, says: "I will stake my reputation as a man, my standing as a merchant of thirty years' residence in the city of New York, that all the Brandy and Wines which I bottle are pure as imported, and of the best quality, at a can be relied up-on by every purchaser."
-Every bottle has the proprielor's name on the wax, and a fac simile of his signature on the certificate.
-The public are respectfully invited to call and examine for themselves .-For sale at Retail by all Apothecaries and Grocers in Philadelphia GEORGE H. ASHTON, No. 882 Market st., Phila.
+BEG leave to call the attention of the citizens of the States to the above Wines and Liquors, imported by Upon PHO Wonfe, of New York, whose name is familiar in every part of this country for the purity of his celebrated Schieban Schnapps.
+Mr. Wolfe in his Netter to me, speaking of the purity of his Wines and Liquors, says: "I will stake my reputation as a minn, my standing as a merchant of thirty years residence in the city of New York, that all the Brandy and Wines which I bottle are pure as imported, and of the best quality, a 1 can be relied upon by every purchaser."
+Every bottle has the proprietor's name on the wax, and a fide simile of his signature on the certificate.
+The public are respectfully invited to call and examine for themselves.-For sale at Refail by all Apothecaries and Grocers in Philadelphia

+No. 832 Market st., Phila.

-Sole Agent for Philadelphia, Read the following from the New York Courier :
+Rend the following from the New York Courier:

-Enormous Business for one New York Merchant -We are happy to inform our fellow citizens that there is one place in our city where the physician, apothecary, and country merchant, can go and purchase pure Wines and Liquors, as pure as imported, and of the best quailty.
-We do not intend to give an elaborate description of this merchant's extensive business, although it will well repay any stranger or citizens to visit UDOLPHO WOLPE's extensive ware-house, Nos.
-18, 20 and 22, Beaver st., and Nos.
-17, 19 and 21, Marketfield st. His stock of Schnapps on hand ready for shipment could not have been less than thirty thousand cases; the Brandy. some ten thous-and cases-Vintages of 1836 to 1856; and ten thousand cases of Madeira, Sherry and Port Wine, Scotch and Irish Whisky, Jamaica and St. Croix Rum, some very old and equal to any in this country.
+Enormous Business for one New York Merchant-We are happy to inform our fellow citizens that there is one place in our city where the physician, apotheng his pletter to me, speaking of the pubity of his is one place in our city where the physician, anothe-cary, and country merchant, can go and purchase pure Wines and Liquors, as pure as imported, and of the best quality.
+We do not intend to give an elaborate description of this merchant's extensive business, although it will well repay any stranger or cilizens to visit UDOLPHO WOLFE's extensive ware-house, Nos.
+18, 20 and 22, Beaver et., and Nos.
+17, 19 and 21, Marketfield st. His stock of Schnapps on hand ready for shipment could not have been less than thirty thousand cases; the Brandy, some ten thousand cases-Vintages of 1836 to 1856; and ten thousand cases of Madeira, Sherry and Port Wine.
+Scotch and Irish Whisky, Jamaica and St. Croix Rum, some very old and equal to any in this country.
 He also had three large cellars, filled with Brandy, Wine, &c., in casks, under Custom-House key, ready for bottling.
-Mr. Wolfe's sales of Schnapps last year amounted to one hundred and eighty thousand dozen, and we hope in less than two years he may be equaly successful with the Brandies and Wines.
+Mr. Wolfe's sales of Schnapps last year amounted to one hundred and eighty thousand dozen, and we hope in less than two years he may be equally successful with the Brandies and Wines.

 His business merits the patronage of every lover of his species.
-Private families who wish pure Wines and Liquors for medical use should send their orders direct to Mr Wolfe, until every Apothecary in the land make up their minds to discard the poisonous stuff from their shelves, and replace it with Wolfe's

-We understand Mr. Wolfe, for the accommodation of small dealers in the country, puts up assorted cases of Wines and Liquors.
-Such a man, and such a merchant, should be sustained against his tens of housands of opponents in the United States, who sell nothing but imitations, ruinous alike to human health and happiness.
+Private families who wish pure Wines and Liquors for medical use should send their orders direct to Mr. Wolfe, until every Apothecary in the land make up their minds to discard the poisonous stuff from their shelves, and replace it with Wolfe's pure Wines and Liquors. he continued a commodation We understand Mr. Wolfe, for the accommodation of small dealers in the country, puts up assorted cases of Wines and Liquors.
+Such a man, and such a merchant, should be sustained against his tens of thousands of opponents in the United States, who sell nothing but imitations, ruinous alike to human health and happiness.
 Sept.
 11, 1860-6m.

-OFFICE OF JAY COOKE, SUBSCRIPTON AGENT.
-At Jay Cooke & Co., Bankers,
+OFFICE OF JAY COOKE, SUESCRIPTON AGENT,

-114 South Third Street,
+At Jay Cooke & Co, Bankers, 114 South Third Street, Philadelphia, November, 1, 1862

-Philadelphia, November, 1, 1862 THE undersigned having been appointed SUB-SCRIPTION AGENT by the Secretary of the Freasury, is now prepared to furnish, at once, the New Twenty Year 6 Per Cent.
-Bonds. of the United States, designated as "Five-Twenties," edeemakle at the pleasure of the Government, after five years, and authorized by Act of Congress, apformarding houses.
+THE undersigned having been appointed SUB-SCRIPTION AGENT by the Secretary of the Freasury, is now prepared to furnish, at once, the New Twenty Year 6 Per Cent.
+Bonds. of the United States, designated as: "Five-Twenties," five years, and ar horized by Act of Congress, approved February .5 1862.